Edmir-Demaj/HopeForCancer/README.md

 * Individuals who are at high risk of developing cancer

 **Secondary Target Audience:**
-* General audience interested in learning about cancer prevention and treatment
+* General audience interested in learning about cancer, prevention and treatment
 * Healthcare professionals and cancer organizations

 ## Agile Methodology